-YWCA Canberra Clubhouse is partnering with Australian Red Cross to engage 20 students from Caroline Chisholm School and Richardson Primary School to participate in the NSW Reconciliation Council Schools Reconciliation Challenge.
+YWCA Canberra Clubhouse partnered with Australian Red Cross to engage 20 students from Caroline Chisholm School and Richardson Primary School to participate in the NSW Reconciliation Council Schools Reconciliation Challenge.

 The Schools Reconciliation Challenge

 The Schools Reconciliation Challenge is an annual art and writing competition for young people across NSW and the ACT.
 It is one way for students to learn about Aboriginal and Torres Strait Islander Australia and contribute positively to Australian society, while meeting the objectives of their learning plans.